-- 1. Using either the 5-Lead (3-channel) or 7-Lead (3-channel) hook-ups shown, identify sites for the electrodes.
-You can also choose a 3-Lead hook-up (2-channel) which is shown in the Event section of this manual. - 2.
+- 1. Using either the 5-Lead (3-channel) or 7-Lead (3-channel) hook-ups shown, identify sites for the electrodes. - 2.
 Prepare the patient's skin.
 If the patient has hair in any of the electrode areas, shave it with a safety razor.
 Use an alcohol pad and rub the sites briskly until the skin reddens.
 Let the skin air dry before proceeding. - 3.
 Attach the patient cable to the recorder.
 Next, snap a lead wire from the patient cable to each of the electrodes.